12 Things You Probably Didn’t Know About McDonald’s Nuggets

 The McRib was created because there wasn’t enough chicken for McNuggets

 In a 2009 interview, Arend said that when McDonald’s first introduced the nuggets, they were such hot sellers that every franchise wanted to get their hands on them.
 At that point, McDonald’s couldn’t keep up with the demand, so the chef claims he created the McRib so other franchises would still have a new menu item—without requiring the low-supply chicken.
+Cooking at home?
+Here’s how to tell if your chicken is fresh.

 Tyson helped keep up with demands